istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

 ### Access control by routing

-After enabling logging of access to _edition.cnn.com_, let's enable automatic access policy, namely let's allow accessing _/health_ and _/sport_ URL paths only.
+After enabling logging of access to _edition.cnn.com_, let's automatically enforce an access policy, namely let's allow accessing _/health_ and _/sport_ URL paths only.
 Such a simple policy control can be implemented by Istio routing.

 1. Let's redefine our `VirtualService` for _edition.cnn.com_: